Pictures Speak Louder Than Words

 1. Make sure you center your subjects in the viewfinder.
 Don’t cut off parts of heads or bodies.

-2. Don't be shy about telling your subjects what to be doing for the photo you want to take.
+2. Don’t be shy about telling your subjects what to do for the photo you want to take.

 3. Don’t be shy about having to get in front of other people to take a photo.